joaks1/PyMsBayes/doc/source/tutorials/simple-empirical-analysis.rst

         arbitrary threshold (0.01 by default).
 This is an estimate of the posterior probability that the dispersion index is less than the threshold.
-        It also reports the GLM-adjusted posterior probability the dispersion index is smaller than the threshold.
-However, :cite:`Oaks2012`, :cite:`Oaks2014reply`, and :cite:`Oaks2014dpp` showed that the
+        It also reports the GLM-regression-adjusted posterior probability the dispersion index is smaller than the threshold.
+However, :cite:`Oaks2012`, :cite:`Oaks2014reply`, and :cite:`Oaks2014dpp` showed
-        unadjusted posterior estimate was much more accurate than estimates adjusted vial GLM or multinomial logistic regression.
+        that the unadjusted posterior estimate was much more accurate than estimates adjusted via GLM or multinomial logistic regression.
     ``cv-results.txt``
         Similar to the ``omega-results.txt`` file, but containing the results for the coefficient of variation (standard deviation / mean) of the